elemag1414/ML_STUDY/Dev_On_Remote/remote_ssh.md

     - Key generation

     ```bash
-    \$ ssh-keygen -t rsa -b 4096 -f /Users/my_account/.ssh/ubuntu_rsa
+    $ ssh-keygen -t rsa -b 4096 -f /Users/my_account/.ssh/ubuntu_rsa
     ```

     Note,
     `/User/my_account` is my local user directory on MBP (Create `.ssh`, if it’s not on the system) `ubuntu_rsa` is the name of key creating now.
-    Once you enter the above, computer asks passphrases.
+    Once you enter the above, computer asks `passphrases`.
 You may either just enter or some word you like.

-    Then…
+    Then… <br>
-    Check if the key is generated.
+    Check if the key is generated. <br>
-    Go to `/Users/my_account/.ssh/.` Then, you should see files, `ubuntu_rsa` and `ubuntu_rsa.pub`.
+    Go to `/Users/my_account/.ssh/.` Then, you should see files, `ubuntu_rsa` and `ubuntu_rsa.pub`. <br>
     Note, `ubuntu_rsa.pub` is the public key that should be stored in remote server

 2. Copy the public RSA key to the remote server.

     The file  `ubuntu_rsa.pub` is the public key just generated.
-This guy needs to be copied on the server.
+This guy needs to be copied on the server. <br>
     So scp it to server like:
     ```bash
     $ scp /Users/my_account/.ssh/ubuntu_rsa.pub my_id@server_ip:~/key.pub